Drake: A Career Retrospective

 His third official mixtape, So Far Gone was released in February of 2009.
-During an interview Drake acknowledge that the title of the album had multiple meanings.
-One being that he and his crew have become a success story and they’re removed from their humble beginnings.
+During an interview Drake acknowledged that the title of the album had multiple meanings.
+One being that he and his crew have become a success story and they’re far removed from their humble beginnings.
 Another being a look into his life at the time.
 Openly wondering whether he and a close friend were becoming the men that their mothers divorced.
 That type of introspection would become a theme in Drake’s future albums and would become part of the reason for his meteoric rise to success.
 Featuring the likes of Lil Wayne, Trey Songz, Bun B and Omarion, the project would serve as a launching pad for Drake.
 Tracks like ‘Successful’ and ‘Best I Ever Had’ received critical acclaim and ensured that Drake would become a commercial success.

 Standout Tracks: Best I Ever Had, Successful, Houstalantavegas

 After the unexpected success of So Far Gone, the pressure was on for Drake’s first studio album.
 Thank Me Later hit shelves in June of 2010.
 Wanting to distance himself from the sound he established on prior mixtapes, Drake described his first album as bigger, happier and more victorious [than his previous works] because that’s where he was at that point in his life.
 The sentiment rings true as the album has a grandiose vibe throughout.
 Delivering a personal feel, Drake uses a large portion of album to rap about his introduction to fame and celebrity while also shedding light on some of his romances.
 Features from Alicia Keys, Jeezy, Jay-Z and Lil Wayne round out the debut effort.
 Drake told MTV that parts of the album were influenced by Nas and Andre 3000.

 Standout Tracks: Show Me A Good Time, Up All Night, Miss Me, Find Your Love